 Silk Cut - It was noted that these types of kernels are not always affected by fungi/moulds but they are generally considered as Damaged by the maize industry when maize is used for human consumption.
 Of concern to industry is that a Silk Cut kernel creates an entry point for fungi or moulds to enter the kernel.
 Generally a Silk Cut kernel is damaged and does not hold the same test weight and nutrition as an undamaged kernel.
 It was recognised that generally these kernels will be taken out during the cleaning process if machine dressed.
 Hence the industry proposal is for Silk Cut to remain under the Damaged section in the Standards for all grades.
-Comment is sought on the applicability of this classification, including for the stockfeed sector.
+Comment will be sought on the applicability of this classification, including for the stockfeed sector during 2020/21 Standards development.

 Star Burst - Star Burst is generally considered by industry as a precursor to the Fumonisin mycotoxin being present.
 The Fusarium mould creates the visual Star Burst.
-Industry has recommended that Star Burst therefore should be included under the quality parameter of "Dead, Mouldy or Storage Mould".
+Industry has recommended that Star Burst therefore should be included under the quality parameter of "Dead, Mouldy or Storage Mould" in 2020/21 Standards.